wp-plugins/wp-cprotext/readme.txt

 === Plugin Name ===
 Contributors: askadice
 Donate link:
-Tags: copyright, text, protection, cprotext
-Requires at least: 3.9.0
+Tags: copyright, text, copy, paste, protection, cprotext Requires at least: 3.9.0
 Tested up to: 4.2.2
 Stable tag: trunk
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-CPROTEXT protects your texts from being hijacked using a process that nullifies in-browser copy/paste as well as HTML code parsing by web crawlers.
+CPROTEXT protects your texts from unauthorized and fraudulent copy.
+The protected texts are immune to in-browser copy/paste and HTML code parsing.
+Neither browser users nor web crawlers will be able to digitally duplicate your texts anymore.

 == Description ==

-CPROTEXT is an online service for copyright protection that you can experiment by visiting the example page of the [CPROTEXT website](https://www.cprotext.com "CPROTEXT: Copyright protection for online texts").
+CPROTEXT is an online service for copyright protection that you can test via the example page of the [CPROTEXT website](https://www.cprotext.com "CPROTEXT: Copyright protection for online texts").

-WP-CPROTEXT offers the opportunity to protect your published texts from any kind of digital copy, being in-browser copy/paste or HTML code parsing by web crawlers.
+WP-CPROTEXT protects your texts published on a WordPress based website from any kind of digital copy, being in-browser copy/paste or HTML code parsing by web crawlers.
 When you decide to protect and publish a text in WordPress, it is first submitted to the CPROTEXT online service to be